 - Versailles: this is a full-day visit, easy to reach from Paris.
 Probably the most opulent palace I saw, though interesting to see.
 Loved more the gardens (not fully opened in late March) and Marie-Antoinette’s palace, le Grand Trianon.

 You have tons of information about Paris’s tourist attractions.
 And you can run from one museum to another for days and still you will not see “everything”.
-What I’ll recommend you though is to keep some time to enjoy your time off, so you can just wander the Parisian streets and feel the french culture of the having a coffee or a wine at the terraces.
+What I’ll recommend you though is to keep some time to enjoy your time off, so you can just wander the Parisian streets and feel the french culture of having a coffee or a wine at the terraces.

 Stroll along the Seine and wander Paris streets

 I visited Paris in spring and the moment the sun was up, people started to sit down along the Seine and enjoyed their gatherings or even had a quick picnic.
-Parks, even the little one from the City Council or in the back of Notre Dame felt quiet, though in the heart of this bustling city centre.
+Parks, even the little one from the City Council or in the back of Notre Dame felt quiet, though in the heart of this bustling city center.

 Wandering the narrow cobblestone streets from Marais with no final destination in mind was relaxing.
 Oh, I liked Marais so much!
 I explored it on the first day, without a plan, and it remained in my heart as much as the heart-shaped stencil models on the walls.